doo/scanbot-android-sdk-dependencies-downloader/README.md

 `./gradlew printDeps`

-It offers the following params:
-- `version`: version of Scanbot SDK to download.
-Currently, defaults to 1.86.0
+It offers param `version` - version of Scanbot SDK to download.
+Currently, defaults to 2.2.0.
-- flag `full`: defines whether to also show Scanbot SDK dependencies, or only transitive ones.
-Omitted by default.

-For example, to print all dependencies for version 1.86.0 the command would look like:
+For example, to print all dependencies for version 2.2.0 the command would look like:

-`./gradlew printDeps -Pversion=1.86.0 -Pfull`
+`./gradlew printDeps -Pversion=2.2.0`

 ### License